legobyte/OnActivityResult/README.md

 # OnActivityResult
-Start activityForResult from anywhere withing your application, all you need is a `Context`
+Intercept activityForResult from anywhere withing your application, all you need is a `Context`

 ## Usage
 ````kotlin